 Things didn’t improve after the wedding.
 On her dream honeymoon to Hawaii, she spent most of the time not on the beach, but back in her room with her heart racing.
 She realized she needed help.
 Back home, she found a therapist and through a combination of medication and talk therapy was able to get her panic under control.
 Today she uses the medication only as needed.

-Kara is one of an estimated 40 million adult Americans — 18.1 percent — who suffer from some form of anxiety disorder.
-While other therapies are available (see Therapy, Meditation, Sleep and Exercise Can Help Lessen Anxiety), many people with anxiety disorder will find their lives so disrupted that they will need the immediate relief that medication provides.
+Other people get relief from safer, more-studied therapies (see Therapy, Meditation, Sleep and Exercise Can Help Lessen Anxiety), but many people with an anxiety disorder will find their lives so disrupted that they will need the immediate relief that medication provides.
 While side effects of these are generally mild, there are precautions you need to take if you choose this route.

 What is Anxiety Disorder?